mschneiderwng/rift/README.md

     rift prune --keep 24 hourly --keep 4 rift_.*_weekly --keep 0 rift_.*_frequently src/data

 # Systemd
-I let `systemd` handle all the automation with the goal to give the least possible amount of permissions. `nix` is used a configuration language which create the following services and timers.
+I let `systemd` handle all the automation with the goal to give the least possible amount of permissions.
+- One service that creates snapshots (more precisely a service template which runs hourly, daily, ...).
+- One service that purges snapshots.
+- One service that sends snapthosts to a remote.

+`nix` is used a configuration language which creates the services and timers.
+An example for the created units can be seen in the following.

 ## Daily Snapshot Timer
 `systemctl cat rift-daily.timer`